sissa-data-science/DADApy/CONTRIBUTING.md

 ```
 make black
 make isort
-make lint
+make flake8
 ```

-These will automatically format your code using [`black`](https://black.readthedocs.io/en/stable/), it will automatically sort your import statements using [`isort`](https://pycqa.github.io/isort/index.html), and it will suggest code style improvements using [`flake8`](https://flake8.pycqa.org/en/latest/).
+These will automatically format your code using [`black`](https://black.readthedocs.io/en/stable/), will automatically sort your import statements using [`isort`](https://pycqa.github.io/isort/index.html), and will suggest code style improvements using [`flake8`](https://flake8.pycqa.org/en/latest/).

 The above commands depend on the specific package versions installed on your local machine.
 To be sure that the tests will also pass on the GitHub machine,